zulip/zulip/docs/production/upgrade-or-modify.md

 See the [troubleshooting guide](#troubleshooting-and-rollback) if you run into any issues or need to roll back the upgrade.

-## Upgrading from a git repository
+## Upgrading from a Git repository

 Zulip supports upgrading a production installation to any commit in a Git repository, which is great for [running pre-release changes from